awsdocs/amazon-rds-user-guide/doc_source/USER_DeleteMultiAZDBCluster.Deleting.md

 The time required to delete a Multi\-AZ DB cluster can vary depending on certain factors\.
 These are the backup retention period \(that is, how many backups to delete\), how much data is deleted, and whether a final snapshot is taken\.

 You can't delete a Multi\-AZ DB cluster when deletion protection is turned on for it\.
-For more information, see [Deletion protection](USER_DeleteInstance.md#USER_DeleteInstance.DeletionProtection)\.
+For more information, see [Prerequisites for deleting a DB instance](USER_DeleteInstance.md#USER_DeleteInstance.DeletionProtection)\.
 You can turn off deletion protection by modifying the Multi\-AZ DB cluster\.
 For more information, see [Modifying a Multi\-AZ DB cluster](modify-multi-az-db-cluster.md)\.

 ## Console<a name="USER_DeleteMultiAZDBCluster.Deleting.CON"></a>